Adam Otterburn: Chivalry at the gates of Edinburgh

 When the English army intent on the destruction of Edinburgh landed at Granton and took Leith, as Provost of Edinburgh, Adam Otterburn was sent out with two heralds to parley with the Earl of Hertford on the morning of 5 May 1544.
 Hertford had been instructed not to negotiate, so Adam replied in defiance and refused to yield up the town.
 Hertford had not yet landed his guns so offered to wait till 7:00 pm.

 During an interlude in the war with England, Otterburn was concerned to recover money owing to him.
-His holding of lands at Auldhame, like those of his neighbours Oliver Sinclair, the favourite of James V, and John, 5th Lord Borthwick, required duties to be paid to Cardinal Beaton.
+His holding of lands at Auldhame, like those of his neighbours Oliver Sinclair, the favourite of James V, and John, 5th Lord Borthwick, required duties to be paid to Cardinal David Beaton.
 Adam wrote to the Cardinal hoping for money owed to him by Sinclair, and he noted that Borthwick and other landowners south of the River Forth sold their wool in England.
 Adam was now distrusted by Regent Arran and briefly imprisoned with a threat of further lawsuits.
 Friends like Elizabeth Gordon, wife of John Stewart, 4th Earl of Atholl wrote to Mary of Guise on his behalf.
 They were closely allied; Adam's son John had married the Countess' sister in law, Janet Stewart.

 In October 1546, Adam set out with David Panter and a servant of d'Oysel, the French ambassador in Scotland to meet with Henry VIII at Oatlands.
 They brought the Scottish ratification of the Treaty of Ardres or Camp.
 Before they left Adam complained he had not enough money and horses to get to Musselburgh (a town close to Edinburgh).
 While they were waiting to see Henry the other diplomats were delighted to see them arguing.
 In March 1547, three of his servants were allowed to return to Scotland.